ttres/web-demo-wiki/Home.md

 This is an entry level tutorial for engineers who wish to build a scalable web application but do not know how to get started.
 The demo application takes advantage of the various services offered by AWS such as Elastic Computer Cloud (EC2), Elastic Load Balancer (ELB), Relational Database Service (RDS), ElastiCache, Simple Storage Service (S3), Identity and Access Management (IAM), as well as CloudWatch and AutoScaling.
-By using AWS we are making things easier so that an engineer with a little experience with Linux can easily finish this tutorual in a couple of hours.
+By using AWS we are making things easier so that an engineer with a little experience with Linux can easily finish this tutorial in a couple of hours.
 If you are building a scalable web application on your own infrastructure or on another public cloud, the theory should be the same but the actual implementation might be somewhat different.

 Please note that  the code provided here is for demo only and is not intended for production usage.